-Master Sergeant Joshua Caron grew up in Wayland, New York.
-Upon his high school graduation in 1997, Caron was seeking world travel and a way to fund his college education, so he enlisted in the United States Air Force.
+Master Sergeant Joshua Caron was seeking world travel and a way to fund his college education, so he enlisted in the U.S. Air Force in 1997 upon graduating high school.
 After completing basic military training and initial medic training, Caron was subsequently trained as a critical care medic and aeromedical evacuation medic.

 In 2007, Caron deployed to Iraq during the height of the troop surge and served in the Intensive Care Unit, caring for the most critically injured patients.
 In addition to treating U.S. troops, Caron treated injured coalition forces, local civilians, Iraqi police, and enemy prisoners of war.